These pieces are all released under a Creative Commons licence or similar arrangement. Click here for music available to purchase.

 Climate Change Songs by Sheena Phillips – four protest songs all set to well known tunes.
 Includes Down By The Roadside, Going Green, There Is A Place Called Planet Earth (version for orchestra and choir available to buy here) and The Truth Is Marching On.
 Suitable for any type of choir.

 Andrew Downes’ piece World Anthem (words by his daughter Paula) is available for free here (flexible 3-part, a cappella).
 Paula has also created educational resources around many of Andrew’s climate-change-related pieces, all available here.

 Justice Choir – many pieces from the Justice Choir Songbook (available free but donations are encouraged) are suitable for climate action.
 Recommended: Another World Is Possible, Be The Change, The Water Song (coming soon – hear on YouTube).
 Also includes Sheena Phillips’ There Is A Place Called Planet Earth.
 Justice Choir have also produced a playlist of 15 SONGS YOU CAN SING ABOUT CLIMATE CHANGE on YouTube (all can be learned by ear from the videos).

-Thanks to Climate Choir Melbourne for posting the next 5:
+Thanks to Climate Choir Melbourne for posting the next five entries here:

 Extinction Rebellion Songs – Crowd songs, chants and XR choir resources

 Jane Coker’s songs and chants for climate protests